-- Best time to travel: Any time of the year - their seasons are reversed to those who reside in the northern hemisphere.
-Summer is October - February, Autumn is mid February - April, Winter is late May-September and Spring is August-October.
+- Best time to travel: Any time of the year - their seasons are reverse to those who reside in the Northern Hemisphere.
+Summer is December to February; Autumn is March to May, Winter is June to August and Spring is September-November.

 While everyone wants to do it, getting up close and watching wild animals in their natural habitats is a unique experience only available in a select few places.
 Kruger National Park, covering two million hectares in northeastern South Africa, is one of Africa’s largest game reserves and just the place to do so.
 Come face-to-face with the Big 5: lions, leopards, rhinos, elephants and buffalos.
 Hundreds of other creatures make their home here too - including vultures, eagles and storks.

 Related: Why You Should Volunteer in Africa

 Most visitors stop in here before heading off on safari, but Jo’burg is South Africa’s crowning jewel and has a ton of attractions worth visiting along the way!

 Gold Reef City combines thrills and spills with Jo-burg's mining history.
 Jump on a bike to explore the streets of Soweto and if you're feeling courageous, you can bungee from the famous (and colourful) Orlando Towers.

 Nelson Mandela’s former home is now the Mandela House Museum & conveniently located on the same street sits Desmond Tutu’s house.
 Other Soweto museums worth visits are the sombre Apartheid Museum and Constitution Hill, an eerie former prison complex.
 If you’re around for a Sunday, hit up the Rosebank Rooftop Market which showcases the best of African crafts, food and entertainment.